 And have you ever worked for someone like any of these bosses?
 If so, how did you stand it?
 What kept you going?

-Leave a comment here or email me.
-We can address your situation (anonymously, of course).
+Get in touch and we can address your situation (anonymously, of course).
 And good luck out there!

 Onward and upward,